 For Australian investors - Koinly generates the ATO myTax report.
 This crypto tax report has all the information you need to file with the ATO using the myTax portal.

-From your settings, Koinly will know the financial year you’re reporting on - so from the 1st of July 2021 to the 30th of June 2022.
+From your settings, Koinly will know the financial year you’re reporting on.
 The contents of your crypto tax report include:

 Let’s take a more in-depth look at each with our crypto tax report example.

 Your ATO myTax report includes everything you need to report using the myTax portal.
 You just need to copy your figures from your Koinly report into your tax return.
 This includes: